ravimohan1991/LinuxUnrealTournament/README.md

 Welcome to Unreal Tournament for Linux!
 =======================================

 This is the project page for **Unreal Tournament** on GitHub abandoned by Epic (for now).
 Unreal Tournament is being created in close collaboration between Epic and the Unreal Engine 4 developer community.
 This repository is maintained by The_Cowboy to generate interest in native Linux based gaming and building.
 You'll be able to see live commits from "liberal" developers along with integrated code submissions from the community!
-You can also use this code as a starting point for experimentation and Unreal Tournament mod creation.
+You can also use this code as a starting point for experimentation (and we are exactly doing that!).

 As described in the [License Agreement](LICENSE.pdf), the code and assets residing in this repository may only be used for Unreal Tournament submissions.